oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 7.1.7 Requirement 7: provider-metadata.json

 The party MUST provide a valid `provider-metadata.json` according to the schema [CSAF provider metadata](https://docs.oasis-open.org/csaf/csaf/v2.0/provider_json_schema.json) for its own metadata.
-The `publisher` object SHOULD match the one used in the CSAF documents of the issuing party but can be set to whatever value a CSAF aggregator should display over any individual `publisher` values in the CSAF documents themselves.
+The `publisher` object SHOULD match the one used in the CSAF documents of the issuing party but can be set to whatever value a CSAF aggregator SHOULD display over any individual `publisher` values in the CSAF documents themselves.

 > This information is used to collect the data for CSAF aggregators, listers and end users.
 The CSAF provider metadata schema ensures the consistency of the metadata for a CSAF provider across the ecosystem.
 Other approaches, like extracting the `publisher` object from CSAF documents, are likely to fail if the object differs between CSAf documents.
 >